• 5 (34 Ratings)

 Gopuram of Biligiriranganatha Swamy Temple at 5,000 feet altitude

 The short drive to the temple hillock is quite scenic and surrounded by dense forests.
-The road to the temple has a few hairpin bends with 90 degree turns.
+The road to the temple has three hairpin bends with almost 90 degree turns.
 One of the turns has an amazing viewpoint from where you can watch a breathtaking sunset.
 You can also spot some wildlife from there on your lucky day.

 View of Sri Ranganathaswamy Temple and serpentine road from BR Hills forest guest house